-American students at postgraduate level are able to apply for a Fulbright scholarship to support their studies at The Royal Danish Academy of Music.
-Read more about the scholarship at the website of The Danish-American Fulbright Commission.
+American students at postgraduate level are able to apply for a Fulbright Scholarship to support their studies at The Royal Danish Academy of Music.
+Read more about the scholarship at the website of Fulbright Denmark's website.

 DIS - Study Abroad in Scandinavia

 DIS is a non-profit study abroad foundation established in Denmark in 1959 with locations in Copenhagen and Stockholm.
 Through our partnership, RDAM offers DIS Students the opportunity to study music with us.
 Undergraduate students from American universities in the study areas of Music Performance, Composition and Tonmeister/Sound Engineer can apply to The Royal Danish Academy of Music.